-Select Type of Submission.
-If this submission is to change or correct a previously submitted application, click the Changed/Corrected Application box and enter the Grants.gov tracking number in the Federal Identifier field.
+Check one of the Type of Submission boxes.
+If this submission is to change or correct a previously submitted "New" application, click the Changed/Corrected Application box and enter the Grants.gov tracking number in the Federal Identifier field.
+If this submission is to change or correct a "resubmission," "renewal," "continuation," or "revision" application, leave the Federal identifier field as previously filled with the existing identifier.
+Do NOT insert the Grants.gov tracking number in these cases.

 Unless requested by the agency, applicants may not use this to submit changes after the closing date.
 This field is required.